 The proposed development meets many of ARC's Regional Development Policies, as well as the Atlanta Region Unified Growth Policy Map.
-The proposed development is located in the Suburban Neighborhood designation, however it is adjacent to a Mega Corridor which is defined as the most intensely developed radial corridors in the region.
-Suburban Neighborhoods are areas that will develop at a more suburban scale with appropriate commercial development and low-intensity mixed use serving the local area.
+The proposed development is located in the suburban neighborhood, however it is adjacent to a megacorridor which is defined as the most intensely developed radial corridors in the region.
+Suburban neighborhoods are areas that are located outside the Central City or Activity Centers that will be develop at a more suburban scale with appropriate commercial development and low-intensity mixed use serving the local area.
 ARC's Regional Development Policies strive to promote development within principal transportation corridors where there are increased opportunities for mixed use development and provides a sense of place appropriate for the community.
 The policies also promote new communities that feature greenspace, pedestrian scale, support transportation options, and provide an appropriate mix of uses and housing types